-The science and technology (S&T) and Federal emergency management (EM) communities are coming together like never before to address some of the grand disaster challenges of our time.
-S&T capabilities that include Geographic Information System (GIS) and remote-sensing, meteorological, toxicological, geological, biological, and engineering expertise, as well as social and computer sciences can be brought to bear in disaster situations to reduce the short- and longerterm risks from these disaster events.
-Relevant S&T capabilities include the activities listed below:
+The science and technology (S&T) and Federal emergency management communities are coming together like never before to address some of the grand disaster challenges of our time.
+S&T capabilities that include GIS and remote sensing, meteorological, toxicological, geological, biological, and engineering expertise, as well as social and computer sciences can be brought to bear in disaster situations to reduce both the short- and longer-term risks from these disaster events.
+Relevant S&T capabilities include:

-- Collect and analyze (often perishable) data pertaining to a particular disaster that can provide information on current and potential outcomes,1 as well as provide information to improve response and recovery to similar future events. - Provide technologies that enable the collection of those data and instruments that can be used to aid response efforts.2
+- the collection and analysis of (often perishable) data pertaining to a particular disaster event that can provide information on current and potential outcomes,3 as well as provide information to improve response and recovery to similar future events. - the technologies that enable the collection of those data and instruments that can be used to aid response efforts.4